jinghuaTang/gitskills/README.md

 # gitskills
-Create a new branch is quickly
+Create a new branch is quickly & simple & feature2